kreanimator/AniMate/README.md

 ## Usage

+### In Blender

+1. Open Blender and load your humanoid rig
+2. In the 3D Viewport, open the sidebar (N key)
+3. Go to the "AniMate" tab
+4. Select your armature in the "Target Armature" field
+5. Configure detection settings (pose, face, hands)
+6. Click "Start Capture" to begin motion capture

 ### Testing Detection

-To test the MediaPipe detection functionality:
+To test the MediaPipe detection functionality without Blender:

 ```bash
 python tests/test_detection.py